 6’1, 280, guard, 1966-81

-• Two pound-for-pound crazy-strong running backs: Hall of Fame Chicago Bear WALTER PAYTON, who reportedly deadlifted 625, triple his 208 bodyweight; and JERICK MCKINNON, current Kansas City Chief, who benched 225 for 32 reps at the 2014 NFL Combine while weighing only 209; and current Cleveland Brown NICK CHUBB, who, at around 230, squatted 675 (without even a belt) on video in May 2022.
+• Three pound-for-pound crazy-strong running backs: Hall of Fame Chicago Bear WALTER PAYTON, who reportedly deadlifted 625, triple his 208 bodyweight; JERICK MCKINNON, who currently plays for the Kansas City Chiefs and benched 225 for 32 reps at the 2014 NFL Combine while weighing only 209; and current Cleveland Brown NICK CHUBB, who, at around 230, squatted 675 (without even a belt) on video in May 2022.

 • Two more Pittsburgh Steeler offensive linemen from the ’70s and ’80s: guard STEVE COURSON, who reportedly bench pressed 605, and Hall of Fame center MIKE WEBSTER, who bench pressed 350 for 15 reps on his way to winning the 1980 Strongest Man in Football.

-• Current New York Jets center CONNOR MCGOVERN (not the Cowboys guard of the same name), who reportedly squatted 690 for 5 reps in college, and who displayed his Olympic weightlifting prowess at a fitness festival in 2018, snatching 310 and clean-and-jerking 375.
+• Current New York Jets center CONNOR MCGOVERN (not the Cowboys guard of the same name), who reportedly squatted 690 lbs. for 5 reps in college, and who displayed his Olympic weightlifting prowess at a fitness festival in 2018, snatching 310 and clean-and-jerking 375.